chapman-phys220-2018f/cw07-thisteam/README.md

 ## Assessment

 Similar to CW05, this assignment applied new concepts from Numpy/Pandas to further our understanding of how Jupyter Notebooks can present our work in a clear and organized fashion.
 We both struggled #4 of the assignment because we were unsure as to how to remove a single point $x=0$ from our array.
 A mistake that I made was assuming that the two sin functions were to be coded into the Jupyter Notebook.
 It would be much easier to create a both sin functions for both lists and arrays in the python program.
 Once finished in the program, creating the graphs are similar to the basic plotting examples in the notebook.
+The Numpy/Panda slides, Numpy user guide, and StackOverflow.com was used for syntax and examples to complete the assignment.

 **CHANGEME**